tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 TidesDB uses shared thread pools at the database level for flush and compaction operations.

 :::note[Design]
-- **Shared pools** - All column families share the same flush and compaction thread pools
-- **Database-level** - Configured once when opening the database
-- **Task-based** - Flush and compaction tasks are submitted to the pools
-- **Non-blocking** - Operations are asynchronous, don't block application threads
+All column families share the same flush and compaction thread pools, which are configured once at the database level when opening the database.
+Flush and compaction tasks are submitted to these pools, and operations are asynchronous and don't block application threads.
 :::

 **Configuration**